 Phil Brown, Ph.D. - Clinical Psychologist

 Dr. Brown joined Family Psychological Center as an adjunct staff psychologist in 2009.
 He provides clinical supervision to predoctoral psychology interns and currently also works in private practice.
 He earned his Ph.D. from the University of Oklahoma.
 Dr. Brown enjoys providing psychotherapy to children, adolescents, and adults and has previously worked in a variety of settings, including community mental health and inpatient psychiatric settings.

 Kara Jones - Office Manager

-Alyssa Hoffman is a doctoral student at the University of Indianapolis.
-Alyssa began her internship with FPC in September 2015.
-Her clinical interests include psychological assessment, therapy with children and their families, and treatment of depression and anxiety.
-Her dissertation focuses on the relationship between child symptoms and parental chronic pain and depression.
+Justin Jones is a doctoral student at William James College.
+Justin began his internship with FPC in August 2016.
+His clinical interests include psychological assessment, therapy with children and their families, autism, and treatment of depression, anxiety, and interpersonal issues.
+His dissertation focuses on effective classroom intervention for high functioning children with Autism Spectrum Disorders.